GioBakradze/arkanoid/README.md

 npm run server
 ```

-Head to localhost:8080 (or something like this) and you see this wonderful game
+Head to localhost:8080 (or something like this) and enjoy this wonderful game